Skip to main content

 Timeline

-- Custom data set: The custom data has been set with value XXXX.
+• Custom data set: The custom data appears with value XXXX.

-- Global script executed: The global script has been executed.
+• Global script executed: The global script executed.

-- Experiment triggered: The experiment with ID XXX has been triggered.
+• Experiment triggered: The experiment with ID XXX triggered.

-- Experiment activated: The experiment with ID XXX has been activated.
+• Experiment activated: The experiment with ID XXX activated.

-- Variation displayed: The variation with ID XXX has been displayed.
+• Variation displayed: The variation with ID XXX appeared.

-- Personalization activated: The personalization with ID XXX has been activated.
+• Personalization activated: The personalization with ID XXX activated.

-- Personalization triggered: The personalization with ID XXX has been triggered.
+• Personalization triggered: The personalization with ID XXX triggered.

-- Loading aborted: The loading has been aborted for reason XXX/The loading has been aborted for opt-out reasons.
+• Loading aborted: Loading aborted for reason XXX or for opt-out reasons.

-- Conversion triggered: The goal XXXX with ID XXX has been triggered.
+• Conversion triggered: The goal XXXX with ID XXX triggered.

 Dev tools